 1. Inaccurate Inventory

-Having an inaccurate record of inventory can lead to incorrect scheduling and a longer lead time.
-For instance, if the stock records are not updated or inventory data is entered incorrectly, it can lead to confusion in the order fulfillment process regarding the amount of stock available.
+An inaccurate inventory record can lead to incorrect scheduling and a longer lead time.
+For instance, if the stock records are not updated, or inventory data is entered incorrectly, it can lead to confusion regarding the amount of stock available in the order fulfillment process.

 Here’s an example: